Atashnezhad/NLP_Proj2/README.md

 'polarity_VSA'
 'text_complexity'
 ```
+It was observed that there is a strong correlation between parameter 'ent' and classes which are promising.
-- EDA data frame corrolation is seen at the following figure.
-A coorrolation between ent parameter and target is seen.
+EDA data frame corrolation is seen at the following figure.
 <p align="">
   <img src="Figures/plot_03_26.png" >
 </p>